miafrontendx/miafrontendx/README.md

 **`Frontend/React Developer | UI/UX Designer`**

-I'm a frontend developer who enjoy building functionally ✨**aesthetic**✨ website and dedicated to crafting exceptional web experiences.
-I speak 3 languages: English (fluent), Japanese (JLPT N2) and Chinese (native).
-Feel free to reach out to me via miafrontend@gmail.com for collaborations, opportunities, or just to chat.
+Hi there, I'm a frontend developer who build functionally ✨aesthetic✨ websites using **React/Next.js** and **TypeScript**.
+I'm also a multilingual who speak English (fluent), Japanese (JLPT N2) and Chinese (native).
+Feel free to reach out to me via ✉︎ miafrontend@gmail.com for collaborations, opportunities, or just to have a random conversation.

-## 🧰 Languages and Tools
+## 🧰 Skills & Tools

 ### Proficient in